Benefits of Bariatric Vitamins

 Our office is proud to provide excellent nutritional care throughout the bariatric surgery process.
-Keep reading to learn more about how nutritional supplements after bariatric surgery can pave the way for long-term weight loss success!
+Keep reading to learn more about how bariatric vitamins and nutritional supplements after weight loss surgery can pave the way for long-term weight loss success!

 The best way to get the nutrients your body needs is through food.
 However, weight loss surgery restricts the amount of food you can eat, reducing your body’s ability to absorb nutrients from food.
 Malnutrition can result if you aren’t getting the vitamins and minerals necessary to function properly.

 Most patients need to take daily supplements after bariatric surgery, usually for the rest of their lives.
 This not only helps them to get the nutrients their bodies need but also helps with weight loss.
 Many of the body processes that vitamins and minerals help to regulate are related to losing weight; for example, metabolic rate and energy storage.

 A good nutritionist is an important part of your weight loss surgery team.
 Meeting with a nutritionist before and after your surgery helps you avoid deficiencies and improve weight loss results.
 Prior to surgery, your doctor and nutritionist should develop a clear picture of your specific dietary needs by discussing the following with you: